nf-core/website/sites/docs/src/content/docs/tutorials/adding_a_pipeline/first_release.md

 To get your pipeline reviewed for its initial release, do the following:

+1. Create a new branch based on `TEMPLATE`, called `TEMPLATE_<TOOLS_VERSION>` from the latest tools sync that was merged in `dev`.
+   The commit message from @nf-core-bot will help you figure what was the tools versions used.

-1. Make a pull-request from the `dev` branch to `master` on the nf-core fork.
+3. Make a pull-request from the `dev` branch to this `TEMPLATE_<TOOLS_VERSION>` branch on the nf-core fork.
 This is a special case and all of the tests should pass.

 1. Once the tests are passing, request a review from the core team.
 You can use the